ewerae/MEng-Detection-of-Adversarial-Attacks-on-Machine-Learning-Based-Wireless-Communication-Systems/README.md

 This is for future reference, memory and examples of my work.

-Influenced and adversarial attacks produced by Meysam Sadeghi - https://github.com/meysamsadeghi/Security-and-Robustness-of-Deep-Learning-in-Wireless-Communication-Systems/tree/master/Adv_Attack_Modulation_Classification
+Paper influenced by and adversarial attacks produced by Meysam Sadeghi - https://github.com/meysamsadeghi/Security-and-Robustness-of-Deep-Learning-in-Wireless-Communication-Systems/tree/master/Adv_Attack_Modulation_Classification

 These were run on pycharm with all the required libraries downloaded - Tensorflow 2.0, Keras, Numpy etc.